Matleo/MLPython2Java/MaschineLearning4J/src/main/java/NeuralNetwork/DL4J/README.md

 # Keras + DL4J
 This was my first approach to export a `Keras` model and import it into Java, using the `DL4J` framework.
-As explained [here](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras), i do not recommend using `Keras` and `DL4J`, as there is the possibility to extract the `Tensorflow Session` from the `Keras` model and save it as a `SavedModel`.
+As explained [here](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Keras), I do not recommend using `Keras` and `DL4J`, as there is the possibility to extract the `Tensorflow Session` from the `Keras` model and save it as a `SavedModel`.
 Anyways this might be usefull at a later point in time.

 ### Prerequisits
 Add the following dependencies to your `pom.xml`: